ldaley/grails-view-models/README.md

         }
     }

-No instead of passing your `Product` instance to the view, you pass an instance of `ProductViewModel`.
+Now instead of passing your `Product` instance to the view, you pass an instance of `ProductViewModel`.

     class ProductController {